 10 Things you should do in Munich in Winter

-Snowy parks and frozen fountains are just one aspect of why Munich is unique in winter.
+Snowy parks and frozen fountains are just one aspect of why Munich is unique in cold season.
 Here are 10 things that will ensure you have a wonderful winter in Munich.

 Curling in the open air

 In the cold weather, the Nymphenburg Palace canal turns into Munich's longest curling track.
 Thanks to the shallow water, an icy cover quickly forms across the 500 meters between Gerner Bridge and Hubertusstraße.
 Beginners and experts in curling are both welcome here.
 Teams can also visit the park café's beer garden.
 In winter, the beer benches are cleared and replaced with two long ice rinks.

 A walk through the Christmas markets

 Thanks to its central location, the Christmas Market on Marienplatz is always a good one to visit.
 In addition to mulled wine, Feuerzangenbowle (red wine punch) and delicacies, you can also buy handcrafts or Christmas ornaments there.
 Approximately 2,500 lights luminate the huge Christmas tree in front of the Town Hall every year.
 There are also many other Christmas markets.
 At Pink Christmas in the Glockenbachviertel for instance, your mood will get lit up; while at Münchner Freiheit (literally translated as 'Freedom of Munich'), arts and crafts abound.
 That is just to mention a few.

 Travel through the city with the Christmas tram

 Relax in the indoor pool or the sauna

 From the art nouveau gem at Müller'sches Volksbad, to the Nordbad with its 33-meter lanes for sporty swimmers, the 10 SWM indoor pools operated by the city of Munich leaves nothing to be desired.
 You can even train in the heated outdoor pool in Dantebad during the winter.
 Most of the swimming pools also have saunas, which helps you to quickly forget the cold weather outside.
 With regular sauna visits, steam and masks, you won't be needing that trip to a spa resort.

 Discover nature at the Botanical Garden and at Sea Life